tapegram/blog/blog/patterns/hide_the_domain.md

 If you find that this approach feels increasingly wasteful, it may be because you are implementing a read heavy service with domain models, which are optimized for writes.
 If you are light on business logic, this pattern (and many others here) may not be appropriate for you.

 Additionally, out-bound adapters will still need to depend directly on domain objects.
 In my experience, these are often limited to repositories or some occasional adapters for communicating with third-party services and are easy to update.
-The biggest win for this pattern is ensuring that your domain is refactorable by loosely coupling with tests.
+The biggest win for this pattern is ensuring that your domain is refactor-able by loosely coupling with tests.